FOREX-Safe-haven dollar in demand as worries over European lockdowns, U.S. taxes sap risk appetite

 Yellen was testifying to the House Financial Services Committee along with Federal Reserve Chair Jerome Powell, who reiterated that an expected near-term spike in inflation will be transitory.

-That helped tame U.S. Treasury yields, with the benchmark US10YT=RR dipping to 1.6048% on Wednesday, continuing its retreat from a more than one-year high of 1.7540% touched last week.
+That helped tame U.S. Treasury yields, with the benchmark US10YT=RR sinking below 1.6% on Wednesday for the first time in a week, as it continued its retreat from a more than one-year high of 1.7540% touched last week.

 Both Yellen and Powell are also scheduled to testify to the Senate Banking Panel on Wednesday.